-- Admin UI Whitelist: security settings which allows to limit using of Advanced Authentication Administrative Portal only for permitted IP addresses. - Cache options: security settings which allows to disable local caching of authenticators. - CEF log forwarding settings to configure an external syslog server. - Endpoint management options: an option to require authentication data for Endpoint creation.
-It must be disabled when installing Advanced Authentication Access Manager Advanced Authentication plug-in. - Helpdesk Options: a security option which allows to disable asking for user's credential when a security officer is managing the user's authenticators. - Last Logon Tracking Options: allows to enable tracking for last logon to configure and use simple chain corresponding to a high-security chain. - Lockout Options: security settings which allows to lock user after some authentication failures. - Login Options: allows to specify the default repositories, to avoid of necessity to enter a repository name in username field. - Logon Filter for AD: Enable/Disable logon filter for Active Directory. - Mail sender: SMTP server settings. - Multitenancy Options: Enable/Disable multitenancy mode in the appliance. - SMS sender: settings for external SMS service provider, contains predefined settings for Twilio, MessageBird. - Voice sender: Twilio settings for Voice Call method; an option to allow enrollment for users without telephone number. - Sharing authenticators: setting that allows a helpdesk (security officer) to link authenticators of a user to help authenticate to another user's account. - Geo fencing options: setting that helps to create authentication zones by drawing boundaries for a geographical location.
+- Admin UI Whitelist: security settings which allows to limit using of Advanced Authentication Administrative Portal only for permitted IP addresses. - Authenticator management options: setting that allows a helpdesk (security officer) to link authenticators of a user to help authenticate to another user's account.
+This policy also allows you to disable re-enrollment of authenticators by users in the Self-Service portal. - Cache options: security settings which allows to disable local caching of authenticators. - CEF log forwarding: settings to configure an external syslog server. - Delete me options: Enable/Disable delete me option. - Endpoint management options: an option to require authentication data for Endpoint creation.
+It must be disabled when installing Advanced Authentication Access Manager Advanced Authentication plug-in. - Event categories: Allows you to add categories, which can be used in an event to support multiple enrollments for a method. - Geo fencing options: setting that helps to create authentication zones by drawing boundaries for a geographical location. - HTTPS Options: setting that allows administrators to configure policies to ensure that appliance is safe from security vulnerabilities. - Helpdesk Options: a security option which allows to disable asking for user's credential when a security officer is managing the user's authenticators. - Kerberos SSO Options: Allows you to select a repository for Kerberos single sign-on.

+- Last Logon Tracking Options: allows to enable tracking for last logon to configure and use simple chain corresponding to a high-security chain. - Lockout Options: security settings which allows to lock user after some authentication failures. - Login Options: allows to specify the default repositories, to avoid of necessity to enter a repository name in username field. - Logo: setting that allows you to set an image or alternate text as a logo for the Administration and Self-Service portal. - Logon Filter for AD: Enable/Disable logon filter for Active Directory. - Mail sender: SMTP server settings. - Multitenancy Options: Enable/Disable multitenancy mode in the appliance. - Password Filter for AD: Enable/Disable password filter for Active Directory. - SAML 2.0 options: settings that allows you to add external URL and to download identity provider's SAML 2.0 Metadata. - SMS sender: settings for external SMS service provider, contains predefined settings for Twilio, MessageBird. - Services Director Options: setting to enable the integration with Services Directory. - Voice sender: Twilio settings for Voice and Voice OTP method; an option to allow enrollment for users without telephone number.